jjoschageissler-cmyk/portswigger-labs/04-auth-username-enumeration-via-respnse-time.md

 # 04-auth-username-enumeration-response-time

 **auth-2FA-bypass-via-macro-supported-bruteforcing**
-*PortSwigger Web Security Academy - Ap*
+*PortSwigger Web Security Academy - Apprentice*

 ## Vulnerability
 This website has a `2FA`.
 The website implemented a mechanism meant to protect the 2FA code from `bruteforce attacks`.